Show more

 As Nordic APIs pointed out, the reason for the confusion is that API and SDK are extremely overlapped, especially nowadays when new methodologies for organization and segmentation are added to the mix every year.

-It’s like how we were told during biology class: all bugs (API) are part of a bigger family—insects (SDK)—but not all insects are bugs.
+It’s like how we were told in biology class: all bugs (API) are part of a bigger family—insects (SDK)—but not all insects are bugs.
 And still, in everyday language, we sometimes call insects bugs.

 As such, when it comes to making the crucial distinction between APIs and SDKs, it’s best to remember the following: